-There’s no doubt about it, search engine optimization (SEO) is a complex business, and one that can feel ever-changing.
+There’s no doubt about it, search engine optimization (SEO) is a complex business and one that can feel ever-changing.
 As a busy business owner with a multitude of tasks to juggle, successfully optimizing your website is undeniably a tough egg to crack.
 It is, however, crucial to digital growth.
-The trick (as it were) is ensuring it’s done correctly.
+The trick (as it were) is ensuring it’s done correctly, which is where white hat SEO comes in.

 Applying effective SEO strategies to your website will see you reap the benefits of improved organic ranking from Google, but it can be difficult knowing where to begin.
 Below I’ve given you the low-down on the best – and worst – ways to optimize your site for those clever Google crawlers, so you need no longer feel bamboozled.